bryan3023/gw-homework03/README.md

 To use use this program, go to [the site](https://bryan3023.github.io/gw-homework03/) and click the *Generate Password* button.
 Then answer the sequence of prompts until a password is generated for you.

-There is also [another version](https://bryan3023.github.io/gw-homework03/objects.html) that's functionally identical but attempts to incorporate a more object-oriented approach.
-It's very much a first effort; the code is longer, but maybe a bit more modular.
+There is also [older version](https://bryan3023.github.io/gw-homework03/first_effort.html) that's functionally identical but results from an earlier attempt.
+The current version tried to leverage objects more meaningfully.
+It's still not great - the code is longer - but it's at least a bit more modular.

 In both versions, you can use the Developer Tools Console to confirm you input is processed correctly.